-- 1. To build awareness of the SCWP in general and projects that have been proposed or approved for funding specifically; and - 2.
+- 1. To build awareness of the SCWP in general, and projects that have been proposed or approved for funding specifically; and - 2.
 To increase community engagement in the SCWP.

-ACTIVITY DESCRIPTION GOAL A. Conduct Outreach at Community Events In FY 22-23, we tabled at eight in-person events throughout the Watershed Area, identifying and prioritizing events in settings conducive to meaningful engagement.
-For example, events with loud music or entertainment are avoided, as they hinder our capacity for clear, effective conversations with community members.
-We then narrow down potential events by prioritizing areas we have yet to table in with the goal of reaching diverse communities across the Watershed Area.
-To facilitate this process, we maintain a map of all events attended by HTB and SGA.
-In FY 23-24, we will continue to table community events and have set a goal of attending 12 in total.
-In addition to educating community members about the SCWP, we will also continue to solicit community input regarding priorities and needs via the Community Needs Survey and educate community members about the SCWP via Heal the Bay's existing programming (i.e., Speaker's Bureau, Nothing But Sand, Coastal Cleanup Day).
+ACTIVITY DESCRIPTION GOAL A. Conduct Outreach at Community Events In FY 23-24, we tabled a variety of in-person events throughout the Watershed Area, identifying and prioritizing events in settings conducive to meaningful engagement.
+For example, events with loud music or entertainment were avoided, as they hinder our capacity for clear, effective conversations with community members.
+We then narrowed down potential events by prioritizing areas we have yet to table in with the goal of reaching diverse communities across the Watershed Area.
+To facilitate this process, we continue to maintain a map of all events attended by HTB and SGA.
+In FY 24-25, we will continue to table community events and have set a goal of attending 12 in total.
+In addition to educating community members about the SCWP, we will also continue to solicit community input regarding priorities and needs via the Community Needs Survey and relay information to community members about the SCWP via Heal the Bay's existing programming (i.e., Speaker's Bureau, Nothing But Sand, Coastal Cleanup Day).
 12 Events B. Distribute E-Newsletters on SCWP to Community Members We publish periodic email newsletters for community members who signed up for program updates while attending or engaging with SCWP or Heal the Bay programming within the CSMB Watershed Area.
 The newsletters provide community members with information about educational events, volunteer opportunities, project developments, program updates, and other opportunities to engage in stormwater issues in their community.
 Up to 4 E-newsletters